istresearch/rapidpro/README.md

     > make
     ```

 5. Set up the `temba` user in PostgreSQL.
+Note that the default configurations expect the password to be `temba` also, and that value has been used for illustrative purposes throughout.
+Use a different password in practice.

     ```
     > sudo -u postgres createuser temba --pwprompt -d